Update Join us at our next Community Open House on Monday, March 2, 2026!

 The UTSG Campus Plan will be a three-part document:

-Part 1, The Campus will provide an overview of the St. George Campus, identifying opportunities and challenges, as well as establishing Guiding Priorities & Driving Values to inform the development of the Built Form and the Public Realm Plans.
+Part 1, The Campus provides an overview of the St. George Campus, identifies opportunities and challenges, as well as establishes Guiding Priorities & Driving Values to inform the development of the Built Form and the Public Realm Plans.

-Part 2, The Built Form will provide an overview of past and current projects, built form guidance, and highlight identified sites for future opportunities and flexible campus development.
+Part 2, The Built Form provides an overview of past and current projects, built form guidance, and highlights identified sites for future opportunities and flexible campus development.

-Part 3, The Public Realm will provide a forward-looking vision for the public realm, along with design visioning and guidelines, and preliminary conceptual demonstrations.
+Part 3, The Public Realm provides a forward-looking vision for the public realm, along with design visioning and guidelines, and preliminary conceptual demonstrations.
 This includes a catalogue of future opportunity sites and pilot projects.

 The renewed UTSG Campus Plan 2040 will replace the 2011 St. George Campus Master Plan and further support the urban design direction identified in the 2023 University of Toronto St. George Secondary Plan.